iamkominn/alldebrid-cli/README.md

 ## Features

 - Unlock links via the AllDebrid API
-- Read API key securely from environment variables
 - Extract direct download links from the API response
+- Cross-platform configuration with support for:
+  - Environment variables
+  - Local .env file
+  - Platform-specific configuration directories

 ## Installation

 1. Clone this repository
-2. Copy `.env.example` to `.env` and add your AllDebrid API key
-3. Build the project:
+2. Build the project:

 ```bash
 cargo build --release
 ```

+3. Copy the binary from `target/release/alldebrid-cli` to a location in your PATH

 ## Usage